Skip to content

 What about accuracy?

-Can I export my data if I stop using the app?
+Can I export my data?

 How does it compare to Otter, Rev, or Fireflies?

 Different jobs.
-Otter and Fireflies are built around live team meetings with shared workspaces and integrations; if that is what you need, they are excellent at it.
+Otter and Fireflies are built for live team meetings with shared workspaces and integrations, and they're excellent at that.
 Rev's human tier is the right answer when you need a human-graded transcript.
-MinuteONE is the right answer when you want offline, on-device, one-time-cost transcription for personal or solo-professional use.